 SUV & Minivan Cargo Space And Storage

-One of the main advantages of minivans is their impressive cargo space and storage options.
-Minivans typically offer more cargo space than SUVs as these vehicles are essentially mobile closets.
+One of the main advantages of a minivan is its impressive cargo space and storage options.
+A minivan typically offers more cargo space (accessible through the rear doors) than SUVs as these vehicles are essentially mobile closets.
 They have tons of room for all of your family’s gear, groceries, and random junk.

-Most minivans have fold-flat seats for the third-row seats that will allow you to create a flat floor and maximize your storage capacity.
-Minivans from Dodge and Chrysler also allow you to fold the 2nd-row seat into the floor giving you room to haul virtually anything that you want.
+A minivan from Dodge and Chrysler (like the Chrysler Pacifica) also allows you to fold the 2nd-row seat into the floor giving you room to haul virtually anything that you want.

-Plus, most minivans usually come with plenty of clever storage solutions, such as under-seat bins, overhead compartments, and even cooler compartments for drinks.
+Plus, most of these vehicles usually come with plenty of clever storage solutions, such as under-seat bins, overhead compartments, and even cooler compartments for drinks.

 SUVs, on the other hand, tend to have a lot less cargo space and fewer storage options.
 While some larger SUVs may offer similar cargo capacity to a minivan, many smaller and mid-sized SUVs struggle to compete in this area.

-And let’s be honest, when you’ve got kids, you can never have too much space for all of their crap.
+And let’s be honest, when you’ve got kids, you can never have too much space in your vehicle for all of their crap.
 Just try fitting a stroller, a pack of diapers, and a week’s worth of groceries into the trunk of a compact SUV and you’ll see what I mean.

 SUVs & Minivans Performance And Fuel Efficiency

-Anothering thing you need tonthink about when deciding between these vehicles is their performance and miles per gallon.
-Of course there are many car reviews that give you exact MPG for different cars that you are looking at.
+Another thing you need to think about when deciding between these vehicles is their performance and miles per gallon.
+Of course, there are many car reviews that give you the exact MPG for different cars that you are looking at.